Why Adult Basic Education?

 Maybe I'll just get my GED instead.

 Every adult needs to make wise decisions based on his or her life, circumstances, and obligations to family and work.
-Most students will need at least some Adult Basic Education during the preparation to take a GED test or any other High School Equivalency [HSE] test like the TASC or HiSET.
-[Programs may call ABE "pre-GED" to not scare people away from the process.]
+Most students will need at least some Adult Basic Education during the preparation to take a GED or HiSET test.
+[Programs may call ABE "pre-GED" or "pre-HSE" to not scare people away from the process.]
 Consider improving your basic literacy skills in an Adult Basic Education program.
 Once complete, a student may continue to HSE test prep, HSE testing, or High School Completion.
 Some students may also be "dual enrolled" meaning that they have high literacy skills in one or more subjects and can test in that area but also need some ABE level work in another area.

 How do I enroll for Adult Basic Education?

-Visit our High School Diploma page for information on registration dates and times.
-Since most students will enroll in Adult Basic Education before or along with High School Completion classes, all levels are taught in the same classroom.
+Visit our Registration page for information.
+Since most students will enroll in Adult Basic Education before or along with High School Completion or Equivalency classes, all levels are taught in the same classroom.